Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: AGENT ARCHITECTURE

 \subsubsection{Character Growth}

-Chain-like Update Process: After processing external events through the Emotion and Cognition modules, the foundational materials for Agent evolution are prepared.
-The Character Growth module is responsible for simulating the personality update of agents, transforming daily evolutions into comprehensive descriptions updated within the agent's Character Structure.
-This structure doesn’t involve complex algorithmic logic but demands high precision in prompt engineering to accurately depict personality changes.
-We designed the Character Growth process in a chain-like pattern after extensive testing and consideration of the interrelations within the Character Structure, dividing it into four sequential sub-processes based on the Character Structure dimensions, excluding Basic Information: State Modify, Feature Modify, Contradiction Modify and Preference Modify.
-In the design of specific prompts, we maintain Character Structure dimensions, continuously summarizing new personality information based on the current state of the agent and filling it into the corresponding dimensions.
+Chain-like Update Process: The foundational materials for Agent evolution are prepared after processing external events through the Emotion and Cognition modules.
+The Character Growth module is responsible for simulating the personality update of agents, transforming daily evolutions into comprehensive descriptions updated within the Agent's Character Structure.
+This structure doesn't involve complex algorithmic logic but demands high precision in prompt engineering to depict personality changes accurately.
+We designed the Character Growth process in a chain-like pattern after extensive testing and consideration of the interrelations within the Character Structure, dividing it into four sequential sub-processes based on the Character Structure dimensions, excluding Basic Information: State Modify, Feature Modify, Contradiction Modify, and Preference Modify.
+In the design of specific prompts, we maintain Character Structure dimensions, continuously summarizing new personality information based on the Agent's current state and filling it into the corresponding dimensions.
 In the continuous assessment of subsequent development, this growth mechanism has provided us with traceable and observable descriptions of personality changes.

 For example, compared to Day 1's Benjamin, who was immersed in technology, his character now includes the realization that life encompasses more than work or academics, emphasizing health and happiness maintenance.
 This change was influenced by Zoe's encouragement for a healthy lifestyle during their conversation, as is shown in Figure 12, highlighting Benjamin's personality transformation.
-Similarly, Isabella’s interactions with Sophia and her solitary reflections in the square prompt her to shift from a personality of conformity to one that is more free and authentic.
+Similarly, Isabella's interactions with Sophia and her solitary reflections in the square prompt her to shift from a personality of conformity to one that is more free and authentic.